With over one in four Americans age 65+ falling each year, NCOA provides facts, tools, and fall prevention strategies to help keep you safe.

 According to the U.S. Centers for Disease Control and Prevention (CDC) and other falls research:

-- More than one-fourth of Americans age 65+ falls each year.1
+- More than one out of four Americans age 65+ falls each year.1

 - Falls are the leading cause of fatal and nonfatal injuries among older adults.2

 - The cost of treating injuries caused by falls is projected to increase to over $101 billion by 2030.3

 - Falls result in more than 3 million injuries treated in emergency departments annually, including over 800,000 hospitalizations.4

 - In 2015, the total cost of non-fatal fall injuries was $50 billion.5

 - Each year about $754 million is spent on medical costs related to fatal falls.5

 - For older adults in the U.S., fall death rates went up by 30% from 2007-2016, and researchers predict there will be 7 deadly falls every hour by 2030.4